D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 In short: Initiative is rolled when combat begins.
 You can not make an attack outside of Initiative

 So, no, Theren doesn’t get to bypass the Initiative roll, or have his Init moved to the top of the order, or whatever.
-(Some folk have house rules for this, but they create their own problems.)
+(Some folk have house rules for this, but that creates its own problems.)

 1. 20 – William